josephsmithberger/XogotDocs/Documentation.docc/Manual/editor/project_manager.md

 Usually a project should open in recovery mode automatically when you re-open it after a crash.
-If it doesn't you can manually open recovery mode by selecting the project in the project manager, to do that select the project from your list of projects, click the dropdown button next to the edit node, and select Edit in recovery mode.
+If it doesn't you can manually open recovery mode by selecting the project in the project manager, to do that select the project from your list of projects, click the dropdown button next to the edit node, and select `Edit in recovery mode`.

 @Image(source: "editor_ui_intro_project_manager_13.png")